AngelosSpyrelis/AceitRouter/README.md

   isCaseSensitive: false // Optional (default: false) );
 </code></pre>
-<p>When you create an instance of the router you can choose whethe it will convert the entire URI to lowercase before any of the middleware or matching are called.
+<p>When you create an instance of the router you can choose whether it will convert the entire URI to lowercase before any of the middleware or matching are called.
 To activate it, you can pass 'true' to the constructor</p>
 <h3>2.
 Define Routes</h3>
 <pre><code>// Simple route
 $router->addRoute(['home'], function() {